One Vanderbilt: Reception

 Writing for The Real Deal magazine in December 2015, James Gardiner said the proposal "does not feel as striking or impressive as one could want", in that it failed to stand out in any way other than its height.
 Justin Davidson of New York magazine described One Vanderbilt as a rare "civic-minded Goliath" in that, while other skyscrapers are usually built in a design that maximizes profit, One Vanderbilt's base is designed for easier pedestrian and transit access in the nearby area.
+Davidson described One Vanderbilt as being "simultaneously bold and meek", saying the building was "chunky" like the buildings at Hudson Yards while also not obstructing the existing skyline too much.
 A writer for the Commercial Observer said in 2023 that "One Vanderbilt has quickly staked its claim as the prime office property in all of New York City" because of its location, design, and amenities.